eckon/money-tracker-backend/README.md

 ```

 ## production environment
-Currently it is running via `render.com` and uses `discord` to handle auth tokens.
+Currently it is running via `railway.app` and uses `discord` to handle auth tokens.
+- it exists a production and testing env

 ## run entirely in docker